 Since the novel coronavirus was first diagnosed in December 2019, every day brings the news that more people have been infected with COVID-19—and more people who have died from the disease.
 The numbers of coronavirus cases and deaths continue to rise exponentially.

-On March 11, the World Health Organization declared the coronavirus a global pandemic, and since then, the virus has reached six continents, 188 countries, and all 50 U.S. states.
+On March 11, 2020, the World Health Organization declared the coronavirus a global pandemic, and since then, the virus has reached all seven continents, 192 countries, and all 50 U.S. states.
 The best way to stop the spread of the virus is to practice social distancing.
 But still, hundreds of thousands around the globe have been infected and thousands more have died.
 Those numbers probably won’t stop rapidly increasing any time soon.

 Here are the COVID-19 statistics, including coronavirus cases and deaths, you should know about.